 The Law Reform (Marriage & Divorce) Act 1976 came in force on 1st March 1982.
 From that date The Malaysian law only recognizes civil marriages that are registered.
 This law is only applicable to non-Muslims.
 The purpose is to avoid cases of bigamy.

-For a list of Assistant Registrars of Marriages: Click Here, if you prefer to have the registration of marriage done at temples/ associations, etc. instead of NRD.
-Malaysian couples who wish to register customary or religious marriages in churches, temples or associations are required to go to any National Registration Department office to confirm the information on the marriage application and to pay a fee of RM20.00 for the Marriage Register.
+Refer to the List of Assistant Registrars of Marriages: Click Here, if you prefer to have the registration of marriage done at temples/ associations, etc. instead of NRD.
+Malaysian couples who wish to register customary or religious marriages in churches, temples or associations are required to go to any National Registration Department office to confirm the information on the marriage application and make payment.

 PROCEDURE FOR GETTING MARRIED (NON MULISMS)